Therapy for Couples, Individuals and Families

 For the last 10 years her clinical experience has focused on supervising family-based mental health programs where she worked with other therapists to ensure that they were providing care to nurture couples and families to empower the lives of the families of which they were entrusted.
 She has completed extensive training from Western Psychiatric Institute and Clinic in the Family Systems Therapy which allows her to work with couples and families to enhance communication, intimacy, and understanding in relationships.
 Kathryn additionally has experience in the administration of Mental Health Screenings and Assessments, Treatment Planning, Discharge Planning, Crisis Intervention and On Call Crisis, Case Management.

-As a leader and manager, Kathryn has been trained in, Cognitive Behavioral Therapy, Gestalt Therapy, Dialectal Behavioral Therapy, Family Systems Therapy, Motivational Interviewing, Trauma Based Cognitive Behavioral Training, Mindfulness, Applied Behavioral Analysis, Functional Behavioral Analysis, Conflict Resolution and Mediation Training.
+As a leader and manager, Kathryn has been trained in, Cognitive Behavioral Therapy, Gestalt Therapy, Dialectal Behavioral Therapy, Family Systems Therapy, Motivational Interviewing, Trauma Based Cognitive Behavioral Therapy, Mindfulness, Applied Behavioral Analysis, Functional Behavioral Analysis, Conflict Resolution and Mediation Training.
 Kathryn has experience working with many acute and pervasive diagnosis including but not limited to, ADHD, Anger Management, Anxiety, Depression, Trauma, Obsessive Compulsive Disorder, Mood Related Disorders, Oppositional Defiant Disorders, and Personality Disorders.
 Kathryn has helped clients with Addiction/Substance Abuse, Grief, Infidelity, Intimacy, Mind-Body Awareness, Relationship Enhancement, Sexual Behavior Dysfunctions, Stress Management/Time Management, and a wide variety of other Mental Health/Psychiatric Disorders.

 Kathryn has clinical experience as a Licensed/Credentialed Intensive Outpatient Therapist working with couples, adults and family systems.
 She has experience with providing intake assessments, case management, and developing and providing clinically appropriate treatment plans that included an effective continuum of therapeutic and supportive care to couples and adults based on mental health assessment and diagnosis.
 Kathryn has experience with assessing the changing needs of clients per guidelines for outpatient and incorporated the needs into the treatment plan reviews that reflected unit standards and measurable outcomes.
 Kathryn’s goal is to provide comprehensive treatment to empower individuals to reach their full potential.
 Kathryn offers compassionate, caring and professional services to individuals and couples to assist them with their goals.
 Kathryn enjoys being part of an interdisciplinary team and updates and review client treatment goals and monitoring therapeutic progress, measurable outcomes and discussing future recommendations for referral and continuing care.